Dugway Proving Ground: U.S. GAO report

-More specifically, there are reports that certain nerve agents such as tetrodotoxin and datura stramonium have been tested at this military base.
-The complete nerve agent was code-named "VX"—one of a series of "V" nerve agents tested at the base.
+There are reports that certain nerve agents such as tetrodotoxin and Datura stramonium have been tested at this military base.

 Anthrax shipments

 In May 2015 it was revealed that Dugway lab had inadvertently shipped live anthrax bacillus to locations around the country.
 Shipped samples, it was said, were supposed to be inert.
 Labs receiving the live samples were in Texas, Maryland, Wisconsin, Delaware, New Jersey, Tennessee, New York, California and Virginia, the Associated Press reported.
 Days after the first report, the military divulged that the mis-shipments had been broader than initially reported and launched an investigation.
 Dugway was involved in developing a test to identify biological threats in the field.

 In September 2018, the U.S. Government Accountability Office (GAO) released findings of an investigation into the anthrax shipping lapses made at Dugway.
 The investigation looked into whether "systemic oversight changes regarding biosecurity have since been implemented across DOD facilities.
 The findings are mixed."
-The U.S. Army had sought 35 specific changes, but only 18 of those 35 changes have been made, as of the GAO report.
+The U.S. Army had sought 35 specific changes, but only 18 of them had been made, as of the GAO report.
 According to the report, the DOD "had not fully identified the infrastructure capabilities required to address threats, had not planned to identify potential duplication without considering information from existing federal studies, and had not updated its guidance and planning process to include specific responsibilities and time frames for risk assessments."
-On December 13, 2019, the U.S. Air Force said it had kept the Ultra Long Endurance Aircraft Platform (Ultra LEAP) at the Dugway Proving Ground in Utah airborne for two days during testing of the surveillance drone at the site.

 UFO speculation

 Following the public attention drawn to Area 51 in the early 1990s, UFOlogists and concerned citizens have suggested that whatever covert operations may have been underway at that location, if any, were subsequently transferred to DPG.

 The Deseret News reported that Dave Rosenfeld, president of Utah UFO Hunters, claimed but provided no proof for "Numerous UFOs have been stored and reported in the area in and around Dugway ... [military aircraft can't account for] all the unknowns seen in the area.
 It might be that our star visitors are keeping an eye on Dugway too. ...
 [Dugway is] the new Area 51.
 And probably the new military spaceport."

+Dugway Proving Ground has often made light of the rumors, satirizing the conspiracy on their official social media posts.
+A 2021 community event at the base had shooting targets with alien profiles set up by the base's police department for children to target with an airsoft gun.
+A 2023 5K run & 10K run Halloween costume race announced at the base was dubbed the "Alien Invasion" with the tag-line "come see the history of Area 52".